 Motivational speeches and virtuous behavior project an old-fashioned respect for discipline, integrity and Christian faith.
 Specifically, a coach stands up to corruption and makes a supreme personal sacrifice.
 A tragically injured player refuses to wallow in self-pity.
 Even minor characters experience growth.
 But most impressive of all is how Titans captures the passion of its subject matter without resorting to deeply offensive slurs or locker-room vulgarity.

-According to incoming Walt Disney Studios chair Peter Schneider, Titans is proof positive of his commitment to families. "[Producer] Jerry Bruckheimer brought it to me and I said, ‘Take out all the swear words.’
-In the script, every third word was the n-word, every fourth word was the f-word, and every sixth word was the s-word."
+According to incoming Walt Disney Studios chair Peter Schneider, Titans is proof positive of his commitment to families. “[Producer] Jerry Bruckheimer brought it to me and I said, ‘Take out all the swear words.’
+In the script, every third word was the n-word, every fourth word was the f-word, and every sixth word was the s-word.”
 All that remain are a few very mild profanities.
+(That said, parents should also be aware of one odd scene where a teammate provokes another by kissing him on the lips a locker room.)

 Titans may lack the subtlety and richness of a film like Hoosiers, but it’s still a lot of fun.
 A bed of classic rock and Motown tunes add to its nostalgic warmth.
 Enjoyable and thought-provoking.